What is AMCOS?

 - not already belong to an overseas mechanical rights organisation

-- have at least one original work commercially third party reproduced in some way
+- have at least one original work commercially reproduced by a party in some way

 What if I’m currently published?